inoxlang/inox/SECURITY.md

 # Security Policy

+**After the version 0.1 is released I will undertake a major cleanup of the codebase and improve tests, so for now only report critical vulnerabilies.
+Thanks !**

 Being *Secure by default* is one of the main goal of the Inox project.
 Security issues will be addressed as soon as possible.
 If you think you have found a vulnerability please **report** it.